radiantlogic-v8/documentation-new/documentation/tuning/log-settings.md

 This setting can be viewed and set through the RadiantOne REST API.
 Use the get-property command to get the current value.
 Use the set-property command to update the value.

-To get the value:
+To get the value (update the hostname for your environment):
 ```
 https://rst-rlqa-usw2-env.dev01.radiantlogic.io/adap/util?action=vdsconfig&commandname=get-property&name=replicationReadTimeoutMS
 ```

-To set the value to 50ms:
+To set the value to 50ms (update the hostname for your environment):
 ```
 https://rst-rlqa-usw2-env.dev01.radiantlogic.io/adap/util?action=vdsconfig&commandname=set-property&name=replicationReadTimeoutMS&value=50
 ```